'Dreamer' twins will either get deployed or deported

-(CNN)Identical twins John and James want nothing more than to serve in the military, but as "Dreamers" illegally brought to the United States from the Philippines at age 10, whether they are deported or deployed falls on Congress.
+(CNN)Identical twins John and James want nothing more than to serve in the military, but as "Dreamers" brought to the United States from the Philippines at age 10, whether they are deported or deployed falls on Congress.

 "Just give us a chance to prove that we're Americans," James said on CNN's "The Lead with Jake Tapper."

-Note: CORRECTION: This story has been updated to reflect that John and James were brought to the US legally.